xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 # Introduction

 With the release of IOS XR 7.8.1, XRd is supported as a Cloud Router and SR-PCE.
 In this tutorial we will explore how to deploy a topology of XRd cloud routers on Amazon Elastic Kubernetes Service (EKS).
 In addition to an automated deployment of [XRd on AWS using cloudformation](https://xrdocs.io/virtual-routing/tutorials/2022-12-08-getting-started-with-xrd-on-aws/), we now support deployment using [Terraform](https://www.terraform.io/).

+**Note**: The cloudformation [github repository](https://github.com/ios-xr/xrd-eks) is now deprecated and will only support EKS versions up to 1.24.
+{: .notice--warning}

 # Prerequisites
 We will need the a XRd vRouter image release 7.8.1 or later.
 The steps to do this was outlined in a previous [tutorial](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-xrd-images-where-can-one-get-them/).
 In addition, we will need: